jpmcb/nvim-lua-conf/README.md

 Currently, I don't plan to maintain this like a "configuration distribution".
 Rather, this is my personal, curated experience that you might also like.
 But there are no releases, no breaking change contracts, and minimal support.
-Regardless, if you have a question, feel free to open an issue, pull reqeust, or discussion!
+Regardless, if you have a question, feel free to open an issue, pull request, or discussion!

 ---